clux/modul8/docs/commonjs.md

 make it very difficult to whitelist injected data from the server resolver - as it could simply find files with the same names as your data somewhere..

 The relation between the paths are also lost on the browser, so there is no sense in maintining any illusions about this by using traditional require paths.

+### Domains
 In the end, namespacing each path became the accepted solution.
-To distinguish them from typical require paths, we refer to them as _domains_ or _require domains_ in modul8.
+To distinguish them from typical require paths, we refer to them as _domains_ or _require domains_.

 This also simplifies implementation as well, as we can create one object container directly on `stash` for each domain with key equal to its name.